VPN Leak Test

 • Disable/Remove Old Plugins: Get rid of or disable Java and Flash plugins in your browser.

 • Enable Kill Switch: Always use your VPN's kill switch feature.
-This is vital; it automatically blocks all internet traffic if your VPN connection unexpectedly drops.
+It automatically blocks all internet traffic if your VPN connection unexpectedly drops.

 Not all VPNs offer the same level of leak protection.
 When you're choosing a provider, look for these key features: